MickyBrady/Pipeline-Project/README.md

 git clone https://github.com/MickyBrady/Pipeline-Project.git
 ```

-This repository contains a sample_data set of transcriptomes from two patient donors.
+This repository contains a smaller sample_data subset set of transcriptomes from two patient donors.

-Using wget this sample took the first 10,000 reads from  SRA and converted to paired-end fastq files.
+Using wget for the original sample.
+The first 10,000 reads from  the SRA were converted to paired-end fastq files.

 ```
 wget